grantiguess/redstringuireact/AI_TESTING_GUIDE.md

 4) setActiveGraph
 5) applyMutations

 This ensures prototypes exist and the correct graph is active before instances are added.
+The daemon also auto-inserts `openGraph` before any `applyMutations` that reference graphIds to avoid UI timing races.
+The client defers `openGraph` if the target graph hasn’t been created in the store yet and re-enqueues it shortly (with ensureGraph fallback).

+### D. MCP vs HTTP: what to use when
+- Use HTTP bridge endpoints for end-to-end write tests and orchestration (pending actions, queues, commit), no LLM required.
+- Use MCP shim tools for quick, read-only checks in the AI chat panel (verify_state, list_available_graphs, search_nodes).
+The shim intentionally does not expose write tools.
+- The agent uses HTTP internally.
+MCP is optional for external AI clients.

 ### 1. Start the AI Connection Wizard